Han-SeungJun/Han-SeungJun/machine_learning/activation_functions.md

 ### (3) Sign function

+  * Inheritance module to need :

+  * Feature :

+  * Advantage :

+  * Disadvantage :

 ### (4) Partial linear function

+  * Inheritance module to need :

+  * Feature :

+  * Advantage :

+  * Disadvantage :

 ### (5) Sigmoid function

+  * Inheritance module to need : [`tensorflow.keras.activations.sigmoid`](https://www.tensorflow.org/api_docs/python/tf/keras/activations/sigmoid)

+  * Feature : Output value is among 0 and 1.
+It is used to the Binary classification problem often.
+Its maximum value in differential function is 1/4 at x = 0.
+If it increases above a certain value, it converges to zero.
+So, it can be caused problem in Backpropagation step.

+  * Advantage : By using this function, we can benefit from the multi-layer perceptron problem.

+  * Disdvantage : The output value is always positive.
+So, its learning speed is too slow.
+And there is problem that occurs to decrease the output value in backpropagation step. (the slow learning speed is called 'Vanishing gradient' problem.)

 ### (6) Hyperbolic tangent function

+  * Inheritance module to need : [`tensorflow.keras.activations.tanh`](https://www.tensorflow.org/api_docs/python/tf/keras/activations/tanh)

+  * Feature : A function with complementary functions of sigmoid.
+Unlike the sigmoid, this value is negative and the median is 0.
+Compared to sigmoid, the maximum value of the differential function is four times larger.

+  * Advantage : It solved 'non-zero centered problem' a disadvantage of sigmoid.
+In addition, there is no biased movement because the median value is 0.
+And learning efficiency is better than Sigmoid.
+It solves the vanishing gradient problem in sigmoid function.

+  * Disadvantage : The vanishing gradient problem has not been completely solved(The chronic problem of the activation functions).

 ### (7) Softmax function

+  * Inheritance module to need : [`tensorflow.keras.activations.softmax`](https://www.tensorflow.org/api_docs/python/tf/keras/activations/softmax)

+  * Feature : It outputs a value between 0 and 1.
+It is used for 'Multi-classification Problem' and 'Multi-Logistic Regression'.
+If it adds all of the output of the node, you get 1.
+All input values are changed to exponential values in order to normalize each element.

+  * Advantage : There is an effect of making the weight larger because all input values are changed to exponential values.
+It can classify more classes.

+  * Disadvantage : It occurs **overflow problem** due to exponential operations.

 ### (8) ReLU function

+  * Inheritance module to need :

+  * Feature :

+  * Advantage :

+  * Disadvantage :

 ### (9) Leaky ReLU function

+  * Inheritance module to need :

+  * Feature :

+  * Advantage :

+  * Disadvantage :

 ### (10) ELU function

+  * Inheritance module to need :

+  * Feature :

+  * Advantage :

+  * Disadvantage :

 ---